20 Fabulous Beach House Bunk Rooms

-When you need to sleep a crowd, there's nothing more efficient than bunk beds.
-Here are 20 ideas to take your bunk room from campy to cool.
+When you need to sleep a crowd, there's nothing more fun—or efficient—than bunk beds.
+Here are our 20 favorite ideas for taking any bunk room from campy to cool.

 Vintage nautical flags found at a yard sale add supercharged color to this boys' bunk room in Amagansett, Long Island.
 The free-standing bunks and red, white, and blue color scheme perfectly suit the family, which designer Jarlath Mellett describes as "cheerful, sporty, and chic."

 Blue on white is always a winning combo in a beach house, and this Santa Barbara bunk room marries the two beautifully.
 A slipcovered sitting chair and beachy striped rug finish the look.

 From the pretty painted floors to the quilt-inspired throw pillows and boat ladder lead-up to the top bunk, this coastal Massachusetts bunk is nonstop happy.